LB presents the Full Story of a Football Legend who is best known by the nickname; “Gazza”.

 They divorced in early 1999.
 Ten years later, Sheryl published a tell-all book entitled “Stronger: My Life Surviving Gazza”.

-Paul Gascoigne father, John Gascoigne died from cancer aged 72 in February 2018.
-He was laid to rest in Gateshead with his son (Paul), family and friends paying tribute and a perfect send off to him.
+Paul Gascoigne’s father, John Gascoigne died from cancer aged 72 in February 2018.
+He was laid to rest in Gateshead with his son (Paul), family, and friends paying tribute and a perfect send-off to him.

-Before his death, John Gascoigne was forced to give up work in 2008 when he almost died from a brain haemorrhage.
-One of
+Before his death, John Gascoigne was forced to give up work in 2008 when he almost died from a brain hemorrhage.

 Gascoigne’s father returned from Germany and observed his family’s stability was still absent.
-It didn’t take long before John started suffering the brain haemorrhage before becoming paralyzed.
+It didn’t take long before John started suffering a brain hemorrhage before becoming paralyzed.

 Television cameras showed that he had tears in his eyes following the yellow card.
 This act made Gascoigne a highly popular figure with the sympathetic and emotional British public.

 The match culminated in a penalty shoot-out, which unfortunately saw England lose to the Germans after Stuart Pearce and Chris Waddle missed their penalties.

 Above is a picture of the troubled ex-footballer looking disheveled and as he was being helped into an ambulance after apparently being found slumped outside his home clutching a bottle of vodka.